Tarun00129/myKecloak/README.md

-## Initialize keycloak:24.0.2
+## Initialize keycloak:24.0.2 with Node JS 18.18.2

-In a terminal and inside `node-movies-api` root folder run

-This script will:
+for Installation keycloack go to the keycloak official website hear https://www.keycloak.org/getting-started/getting-started-zip

+and creat a admin user with a secure password make sure you can always remember that it is a important step.

+then follow these steps to configure you keycloak

 - create `company-services` realm;
 - disable the required action `Verify Profile`;
-- create `movies-app` client; If Client authentication in Capability config enable then -- and "directAccessGrantsEnabled": true,
+- create `movies-app` client; ## If Client authentication in Capability config enable then -- and "directAccessGrantsEnabled": true,
--- "publicClient": true,
--- Valid redirect URIs: `http://localhost:3000/*`
+-- "publicClient": true, ## it is default enable in version 24.0.0 and above -- Valid redirect URIs: `http://localhost:3000/*`
 - create the client role `MOVIES_USER` for the `movies-app` client;
 - create the client role `MOVIES_ADMIN` for the `movies-app` client;